-Courses typically run anywhere from three to five hours and can be done all in one shot or multiple sessions," Lauritzen says.
+"Courses typically run anywhere from three to five hours and can be done all in one shot or multiple sessions," Lauritzen says.
 Plus, you can usually find daytime, weeknight and weekend classes that can accommodate any schedule.

-Even if you haven't gotten trained in first aid yet, you should have a completely stocked first-aid kit in your car, home, office and nanny bag.
+Even if you haven't gotten trained in first aid yet, you should have a completely stocked first-aid kit in your car, home, office and diaper or nanny bag.
 It's essential for any emergency — from scraped knees and snake bites to car accidents and earthquakes.
 Your kit should include things like different size bandages, antibiotic ointment, aspirin, hand sanitizer, gauze, scissors, etc. You can also purchase ready-made first-aid kits online.

 In an emergency, dial 911 first.
 But you should also have the skills to detect, assess and treat victims until professional medical personnel arrive.
 It's an important ability that can save lives.